 Don’t Settle with the Insurance Company

 After an accident, the driver’s insurance company may call you up to gather details on the incident and offer you a very small settlement.
 You should not tell them any details or accept a settlement because you never know how much your medical bills are going to end up costing you.
-Pedestrian accidents can cause back and neck pain, for instance, which require many trips to the doctor, physical therapist or chiropractor in order to heal.
+Pedestrian accidents can cause back and neck pain, for instance, which requires many trips to the doctor, physical therapist, or chiropractor to heal.
 While it may seem like the insurance company is looking out for you, they are actually trying to pay out as little as possible, and you deserve more.

 Make Sure You Aren’t at Fault